-- (1) This section applies to the commissioner in considering relevant information about a person under this part. - (2) When making the assessment, the commissioner may have regard to all relevant information available to the commissioner, including, but not limited to- - (a) information that is disclosed to the commissioner under this part; and
+(1) This section applies to the commissioner in considering relevant information about a person under this part.

-- (b) information that is made available by a declared agency or a law enforcement agency of another country because of a request made under this part; and - (c) information that is stored on- - (i) a database kept by the commissioner; or - (ii) a database kept by another law enforcement agency to which the commissioner has access; and - (d) information that is otherwise available to the commissioner.
+- (2) When making the assessment, the commissioner may have regard to all relevant information available to the commissioner, including, but not limited to- - (a) information that is disclosed to the commissioner under this part; and - (b) information that is made available by a declared agency or a law enforcement agency of another country because of a request made under this part; and - (ba) disciplinary information given to the commissioner by a chief executive of another department under section 5AA.10A; and - (c) information that is stored on- - (i) a database kept by the commissioner; or - (ii) a database kept by another law enforcement agency to which the commissioner has access; and - (d) information that is otherwise available to the commissioner.